jahanshah/coordinate_translator_v0.1/README.md

 ## Summary
 `coordinate_translator` is a tool that converts 0-based transcript coordinates to 0-based genomic coordinates using position and CIGAR strings from the input files.
-The key strength of this tool is .....efficiency... computational feasibility? limitations...
+The strength of this code is in its performance tuning, by using list comprehensions where possible, use of ‘NumPy’ arrays, use of built-in functions, avoid unnecessary looping, as well as using generators and decorators.
+Errors are handled based on input specifications; however a more extensive case handling could be performed in future versions.

 ## Python dependencies